dagraham/etm-dgraham/README.md

         ────────────────────────────────────────────────────────────
         * Presidential election day @s_

-Enter a date and *etm* will display its interpretation of your entry as you type
+As you enter the datetime, *etm* will display its interpretation of your entry.

         start
         Sun Nov 1 2020